Puerto Rico Healthcare System & Medical Insurance Options for Expats

 Best Private International Medical Insurance Plans for Expats in Puerto Rico

 Most health insurance plans cover all major medical expenses.
 Nevertheless, it makes sense to check what your policy covers ahead of time.
 Many plans cover common health care costs.
 Despite that, they may not cover serious injuries or illnesses requiring medical evacuation.
-Therefore, it is best to check whether your plan includes emergency evacuation plan in the policy.
+Therefore, it is best to check whether your plan includes an emergency evacuation plan in the policy.

 Expats should consider securing international health insurance for themselves and their families.
 These plans have high coverage limits.
 They may not only cover most of the costs of care at the best medical facilities in the country but also cover treatment in other locations.
 Finally, note that since Puerto Rico is part of the USA, we are not able to source global health plans for Americans who will be living there or about to.